Raktabīja: Battle

-Ultimately, even as every drop of the blood that streamed from the asura was consumed by Kali, Raktabīja was beheaded by Durga and her axe.
+Ultimately, even as every drop of the blood that streamed from the asura was consumed by Kali, Raktabīja was beheaded by Durga's sword.

-According to popular folklore, after killing Raktabīja and most of his entire army, the goddess Kali went on to kill all creatures in a fury, but was timely intervened by Shiva who laid himself in her path.
-Striking his body, Kali was shaken and embarrassed, and stuck out her tongue.
+According to popular folklore, after killing Raktabīja and most of his entire army, the goddess Kali went on to kill all creatures in a fury, Then Siva lay in her path. when Kali stepped on his chest, she was shaken and embarrassed, and stuck out her tongue.
 This act has been depicted in many Hindu paintings and portraits.

 There are references of Kali not being created, but having sprung from Durga's forehead, as they were all the same goddess in different forms.